Sometimes it’s hard to get a handle on how well your organization is doing in fundraising.

 8. Our fundraising events are worth the time we spend on them.

 Time and time again, staffers say that events drain energy and resources.
 That events are profitable ways to spend resources.
 They don’t really raise that much money.

 But often leaders are emotionally tied to events, and insist on them.

 Take time now, during planning season, to calmly talk about the TOLL that events take on your entire organization.

-And check out my post on Why You Should Ditch Your Next Event.
+And check out our post on Why You Should Ditch Your Next Event.